cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 >
 > Values larger than 2<sup>63</sup> are converted to 2<sup>63</sup> during integer conversion.
 >
 > While `long` values are able to keep 64 bits, `double` values only hold 53 significant bits of precision.
 Processor variables are therefore limited to 53 significant bits after integer conversion.
-When an integer operation produces a number between 2<sup>53</sup> and 2<sup>63</sup>-1, up to twelve least significant bits of the integer value may become lost upon the final conversion (a _double conversion_) of the resulting value to `double`.
+When an integer operation produces a number between 2<sup>53</sup> and 2<sup>63</sup>-1, the result is rounded to the closest double representation for storage in a processor variable.
+This operation (a _double conversion_) may alter the values of all the 53 least significant bits of the integer representation of the number.
 >
 > Every intermediate result during expression evaluation is stored in a processor variable, so the integer/double conversion happens at every step of computation in mlog.